Embrace UUCR's thriving, loving, inclusive community by joining an Adult Faith Formation program, where you can:

 The Arts and Religion

 Emerson's Cafe meets on Sunday mornings from 10:15 a.m. to 11:00 a.m. in Building 2, Room 24/25.
 Join us for our mid-morning open conversations.
 Discussions are focused on explorations of heart and sharing from the spirit around a different spiritual and/or theological concept.
 Topics are chosen each week in advance, keeping vibrant and warm our connections with our growing community.
 Come journey with fellow seekers and travelers!
-Members and lay leaders alternate faciliating these conversations, with occasional drop-ins by Rev. Lynn Strauss or Rev. Rebekah Savage.
+Members and lay leaders alternate faciliating these conversations, with occasional drop-ins by Rev. Dr. Rebekah Savage.
 No sign-up necessary.
-Contact Rev. Savage for more information.
+Contact Rev. Dr. Savage for more information.

 Join a small group (8-10 people) once or twice a month to explore religious, spiritual, and ethical issues.
 It's a great way to make new friends on a shared search for meaning and spiritual growth.
-Each group is led by a team of facilitators trained by Rev. Lynn Strauss and Rev. Rebekah Savage.
+Each group is led by a team of facilitators trained by Rev. Dr. Rebekah Savage.

 Fourth Saturdays, 7:00 – 9:00 p.m.